Make the ultimate defensive play

 - Drinking alcohol

-- Inheriting changes in certain genes, like BRCA1 or BRCA2
+- Inheriting mutations in certain genes, like BRCA1 or BRCA2

 - Having a family or personal history of breast cancer